tcheukueppo/pull-images/price.md

 > 2. The precision of the extracted article name.
 > 3. The distance between the extracted article's tag and the marked tags which is zero in this case.

-- Without crossing marked tags, check the content of each of its upper siblings from the closest to the farthest one and if you encounter your targeting article, then stop there and fill-in the record for the price found in the marked tag:
+- Without crossing marked tags, check the contents of its upper siblings followed by that of its lower siblings.
+For each sense, starting from the closest to the farthest slibing and if you encounter your targeting article, then stop there and fill-in the record for the price found in the marked tag:

 > 1. The extracted article name in the content.
 > 2. The precision of the extracted article name.
-> 3. A distance of zero between price and the extracted article.
+> 3. The number of tags separating the marked tag and the slibing whose content matches the targeting article.

 - Well, if you've arrived here then that means the page in question might be for that of an ecommerce website, so this is my logic(Makes sense?):

 Note: Give up if you encounter another marked tag.

-> 1. Move to the parent tag and check same as in - for it content.
+> 1. Go up to the parent tag
-> 2. If the previous step fails, do the same for the content of its upper slibing
-> 3.
+> 2.

 ### GENERATING A REGULAR EXPRESSION FOR MATCHING ARTICLE NAMES